DataScientistTX/FluidLab_GUI/README.md

-# User Interface for UT PGE Fluid Lab Control
+# User Interface for UT PGE Fluid Lab

+## Automated Mud Measurements and Monitoring

 A Streamlit Dashboard to Control and Monitor Experiments

 To test the program: